quicwg/base-drafts/writeups/base-drafts.md

 protocol.
 Its main features are minimizing connection establishment and overall transport latency for applications such as HTTP/3, providing multiplexing without head-of-line blocking, requiring only changes to path endpoints to enable deployment, providing always-secure transport using TLS 1.3.

-This document set specifies the QUIC transport protocol and it version-independent invariants, its loss detection and recovery approach, its use of TLS1.3 for providing security, as well as an HTTP binding on top of QUIC (called HTTP/3) that uses QPACK for header compression.
+This document set specifies the QUIC transport protocol and it version-independent invariants, its loss detection and recovery approach, its use of TLS1.3 for providing security, and a new version of HTTP that uses QUIC (HTTP/3), along with QPACK for header compression in that protocol.

 ### Working Group Summary: